Ylvauk/git-intro/readme.md

 Saving our work in Git requires two steps: Adding changes to the **staging area** and then **committing** those changes.

 The **staging area** is one of Git's more unique features, and it can take some time to wrap your head around it.
 It helps to think of the **staging area** as a buffer between the working directory and the project history.
 > [Why stage files?](http://gitolite.com/uses-of-index.html)

 Instead of automatically committing all of the changes you've made since the last commit, the **staging area** lets you group *related changes* into highly focused snapshots before actually committing to the project history.
 This means you can make all sorts of edits to unrelated files, then go back and split them up into logical commits by adding related changes to the stage and commit them piece-by-piece

-Here's another way to think about it:
+Here's another way to think about it...

 ![Git Local Diagram](/images/git-local.jpg)

 ### Exercise 1.5: More Commits / History - You Do (5 min / 0:55)

 1. Modify `index.html`
-1. Add your changes to the staging area and create a new commit with an appropriate message.
+2. Add your changes to the staging area and create a new commit with an appropriate message.
-1. Create a new html file and stage and commit.
+3. Create a new html file and stage and commit.
-1. View the **commit history** by running `git log` to see the log of commits, and what changed each commit changed.
+4. View the **commit history** by running `git log` to see the log of commits, and what changed each commit changed.

 > TROUBLESHOOTING: If you've initialized the git repository in your sandbox directory instead of the resume folder, try running:
 >